 Visit local parks and hiking trails

 Grab a pair of binoculars and head to the park or trail.
 Look for different types of animals in the area- make a game out of counting numbers of animals spotted.
 Learning more about the local animal life not only teaches children about the lives of animals but also how to coexist with them.

-Cover for the TV series, Planet Earth / Photo: Courtesy of BBC
+Cover for the TV series Planet Earth / Source

 Programs such as Planet Earth have stunning visuals and excellent commentary for learning and entertainment.
 Visit the Vegan Movie Library and the Vegan Netflix Guide to find more movies and TV shows with a compassionate message to help teach children kindness.

-A child volunteering at a cat shelter / Photo: Adobe Stock
+A child volunteering at a cat shelter / Source